vim/vim/src/testdir/README.txt

 - Use try/catch to avoid an exception aborts the test.

-- Use alloc_fail() to have memory allocation fail.
+- Use test_alloc_fail() to have memory allocation fail.
 This makes it possible to check memory allocation failures are handled gracefully.
 You need to change the source code to add an ID to the allocation.
 Update LAST_ID_USED above alloc_id() to the highest ID used.

 - Use test_override() to make Vim behave differently, e.g.  if char_avail()
   must return FALSE for a while.
 E.g. to trigger the CursorMovedI autocommand